Kamareddy: Language

-Major language spoken in the town is Telugu,hindi.
+Major language spoken in the town is Telugu, Urdu and Hindi.

 Government and politics

 Kamareddy Municipality was constituted in 1987 and is classified as a second grade municipality with 33 election wards.
 The jurisdiction of the civic body is spread over an area of 14.10 km2.

 After Telangana's General elections surrounding villages merged in Kamareddy municipality.
 Adloor, Tekriyal, Lingapoor, Devunipally, Sarampally and Chinnamallareddy added to Kamareddy municipality.
+Since 2010, the mayor of the town was Kamireddy Max Reddy.

 Kamareddy comes under the Zahirabad parliamentary constituency.
 The town shelters 17 notified slums with a population of 35,197 and 4,853 BPL households.

 Economy

-Kamareddy's Main source of income is Agriculture most of the families depended on agriculture.
-Kamareddy produces paddy, sugar, jaggery, different vegetables, maize and turmeric.
+Kamareddy's main source of income is Agriculture, most of the families here are dependent on agriculture.The crops produced in Kamareddy are paddy, sugar, jaggery, different vegetables, maize and turmeric.
 There are around 318 textile business centers.
-Telangana biggest poultry farms are in Kamareddy rural and urban areas.
+Telangana's biggest poultry farms are in Kamareddy's rural and urban areas.
 One of the major agriculture market yard is located in Kamareddy.
 Kamareddy is the major center for the surrounding towns and villages.
-Kamareddy is a major market in state of Telangana.

-Kamareddy has agriculture based industries like Gayathri Sugars and Several rice mills which produces large scale of food products like Sugar, Rice and many more products.
+Kamareddy has agriculture based industries like Gayathri Sugars and Several rice mills which produces large scale of food products like Sugar, Rice and many more.

-Kamareddy has rapid growth in real estate new buildings, shopping malls and residential apartments are in under construction. it is also prime location for all medical speciality and Superspeciality hospitals which give service to surrounding districts also. well known doctors like late Dr Anjalreddy, late Dr Bhairaiah, late Dr Eswardas, Dr Dattaiah established hospitals since 50 years.
+Kamareddy has been seeing a rapid growth in real estate, shopping malls and residential apartments that are currently under construction.
+It is also prime location for all medical speciality and Superspeciality hospitals which give service to surrounding districts also.
+Well known doctors like late Dr Anjalreddy, late Dr Bhairaiah, late Dr Eswardas, Dr Dattaiah established hospitals since 50 years.

 Transport

 Kamareddy has two bus stands, and a railway station with connectivity to most major cities in Telangana, Andhra Pradesh and Maharashtra.
-Kamareddy connects with major highways like NH44 (old NH7) which is the longest highway in India.
-Kamareddy has major road line it connects to all major cities in India.
+Kamareddy is connected to major highways like NH44 (Srinagar- Kanyakumari Highway) which is the longest highway in India.
+Kamareddy has many roads which is connected to all major cities in India.
+State Highway 11 (Telangana) passes through this town.

+Rail

-Kamareddy has major railway line secunderabad-Manmad railway line.
+Kamareddy has a major railway line : Secunderabad-Manmad railway line.
 Kamareddy railway connects to major cities in India.